Accord-Project/aec3po/README.md

 ![AEC3PO Overview](images/aec3po_v1.0.2_Modules.png)

 Below is an overview of each module and its sub-components:
-1. **Module 1: Document**: This module describes building-compliance related documents and their subdivisions.
+1. **Module 1: Document**: This module describes the metadata of a building-compliance related document and its composition in terms of subdivisions (sections, tables, images) which come in a hierarchical form.
   - Classes: _Document_, _DocumentSubdivision_.
   - Properties: _hasPart_, _hasRequiredData_, _forDocument_, _hasPermittingStage_, _etc_.